ngrok/ngrok-docs/docs/guides/other-guides/licensing.md

 ## How it works

 ngrok’s plans are designed to suit the use cases of individuals, teams, and organizations using ngrok to create secure ingress for development and production workloads.
 Each license at ngrok roughly represents a developer using an ngrok agent for building an application.
-It includes the ability to run an ngrok agent (or use the agent SDKs or Kubernetes Ingress Controller) with a custom domain or TCP Address.
+It includes the ability to run an ngrok agent (or use the agent SDKs or ngrok Kubernetes Operator) with a custom domain or TCP Address.

 ## What's the difference between the usage-based and seat-based plans?